Dakshina Kannada: Language

-Tulu is the main language of the district and is spoken by 48.57% of the population.
+Tulu is the major language of the district and is spoken by 48.6% of the population.
 It is the oldest language of the district and has a long literary tradition.
 Tulu has several dialects and sociolects including a Northern dialect near Udupi and Southern dialect centred on Mangalore.
 It is the majority language in Bantwal, Beltangadi and Puttur taluks.
 Many have demanded the language's inclusion in the Eighth Schedule of the Constitution.
-Beary is the next largest language, spoken by c.
-16.07% of the population, and is spoken by the largest Muslim community who were traditionally traders.
+Beary is the next largest language, spoken by 22.4% of the population, and is spoken by the Muslim community who were traditionally traders.
 Although in origin related to Malayalam, it has undergone significant influence from Tulu as well as Arabic, Persian and the languages of other foreign traders.
 It is not recognized as a language in the census.
-Malayalam, the third largest language, is spoken by 9.97%, by maniyani (yadava) and vaaniya community mainly in regions bordering Kerala.
-Konkani, spoken by 9.91%, is a major language of Mangalore city and other urban centres.
+Konkani is the 3rd largest language, spoken by 9.9% of the population.
 The dialect of Konkani here has strong influence from Tulu and Kannada.
-Kannada, although the official language of the state, is only spoken by 9.27% of the population here.
+Kannada, even though the official language of the state, is only spoken by 9.3% of the population here.
 There are many dialects of Kannada spoken, some of which are Are Bhashe, spoken by Gowdas, and Havigannada, spoken by the Havyaka Brahmin community.
-Deccani Urdu and Tamil are spoken by small minorities in Mangalore city.
-Marathi and Hindi are also spoken by significant numbers.
+Malayalam is 3.6% spoken by Maniyani (Yadava) and Vaniya community mainly in regions bordering Kerala.
+Deccani Urdu is spoken by 1.6% mainly seen in Mangalore city and Moodabidri.
+Hindi, Marathi and Tamil are also spoken by very small minorities.
 Koraga is an indigenous tribal language still spoken by some individuals in the district.